UncleCloak/Solar-System-OpenGL/README.md

 # Solar System in OpenGL
+### A Computer Graphics Project
-3 dudes aim to make an animated Solar System picture entirely in OpenGL
+3 dudes aim to make an animated Solar System picture entirely in OpenGL, C++.